Is Alcohol Polar or Nonpolar? Understanding the Chemistry of Alcohols

 The Structure of Alcohols and the Role of the Hydroxyl Group

 Alcohols are organic compounds characterized by the presence of a hydroxyl group (-OH) attached to a carbon atom.
 The hydroxyl group is the key determinant of an alcohol's polarity.
 The oxygen atom in the hydroxyl group is highly electronegative, leading to a significant difference in electronegativity between the oxygen and the hydrogen atom.
-This results in a polar O-H bond with a substantial dipole moment.
+Also, this results in a polar O-H bond with a substantial dipole moment.
 This polar O-H bond is responsible for many of the characteristic properties of alcohols, including their ability to form hydrogen bonds.

 Hydrogen Bonding: A Powerful Intermolecular Force